 TL;DR

-You open your wallet.
-The balance says $0.
+You open your wallet and the balance says $0.

 Usually, no.